Delightful Distributed Policy Gradient: MNIST Diagnostic

-The general pattern is consistent: DG dominates across all four baselines.
+The general pattern is consistent: DG dominates across all three baselines.
 The zero-baseline panel is the most revealing.
 With $b = 0$, all advantages are positive ($U_t = R_t \ge 0$), so every update pushes toward the chosen action.
-In this regime REINFORCE learns only from positive outcomes and its behavior closely tracks DG: both methods amplify actions that yielded reward, regardless of whether the actor or learner generated them.
+In this regime REINFORCE learns only from positive outcomes and its behavior closely tracks DG: both methods emphasize actions that yielded reward, regardless of whether the actor or learner generated them.
 PG, by contrast, becomes \emph{worse} than uncorrected REINFORCE under the zero baseline.
-Importance weighting downweights off-policy successes precisely when the learner assigns them high probability, discarding the high-delight samples that DG and REINFORCE exploit.
+Importance weighting can downweight off-policy successes precisely when the learner assigns them low probability, discarding the high-delight samples that DG and REINFORCE exploit.
 This is not a contradiction of DG's mechanism but a direct confirmation: when stale data reveals a surprising success---high delight---it is better to learn from it than to correct it away.